What causes gestational diabetes?

 If you are diagnosed with gestational diabetes,

-- Your doctor will recommend is a healthy, carbohydrate‐controlled diet and exercise.
+- Your doctor will recommend a healthy, carbohydrate‐controlled diet and exercise.
 In many cases, these steps will be enough to manage your blood glucose levels for the rest of your pregnancy.

 - You may need to check your blood glucose daily at home, using a blood glucose meter.
 Ask your doctor or diabetes educator to recommend a blood glucose meter that is right for you.
 Testing and tracking your blood glucose will help you and your healthcare professionals manage your gestational diabetes.